Beanow/x360-vlc-mapping/README.md

 ## Normal use

-1. Open the `x360-vlc-mapping.pie` file with GlovePIE.
+1. Open the `x360-vlc-mapping.pie` file with GlovePIE / PIEFree.
 2. Run the script with `F9`.
 3. Open VLC.